 It is the policy of the Allendale Public Schools not to discriminate on the basis of religion, race, national origin, sex, or handicap in educational programs, activities or services and to comply with all requirements and regulations of the U.S. Department of Education.
 All students shall have an equal opportunity to participate in, and benefit from, all academic and extracurricular activities.

-Students are encouraged to access the Guidance Department for assistance with personal, social, or academic issues.
-The Counseling Department also provides help with course options and post-secondary planning including preparation for the workforce, technical schools, 2-year, or 4-year colleges.
+Students are encouraged to access the Counseling Office for assistance with personal, social, or academic issues.
+The Counseling Office also provides help with course options and post-secondary planning including preparation for the workforce, technical schools, 2-year, or 4-year colleges.
+Go to Counseling Office.

 Course registration for the following year takes place in March.
 Students should use course descriptions, counselors, parents, teachers, and the career path they wish to pursue to assist in selecting appropriate courses.
 Selections should be based on student interest, motivation, academic ability, and teacher recommendation.

 The students’ requests are used to build a master schedule.
 Therefore, it is vital that the students select classes carefully.
 The availability of staff and the number of requests for specific courses are crucial factors that determine which classes can be taught and when they meet in the schedule.
 Because this is a difficult and complicated process, students will not have the option to arbitrarily change their choices, hours, or select specific teachers once they receive their schedules in August.